-SCA’s target for the business area is an annual rate of organic growth of 5–7%.
+SCA’s target for the business area is annual organic growth of 5–7%.

 In 2013, the Personal Care business area grew both organically and through acquisitions.
 Sales rose during the year in all product segments and global growth for the business area, excluding exchange rate effects, amounted to 6%.
 Acquisitions increased sales by 3%.
 Excluding exchange rate effects, the sales increase in emerging markets was 10%.
 Emerging markets accounted for 38% of the business area’s sales in 2013.